utahnu/obs_dev/hist221/07 World War II and the Emergence of American Dominance.md

 	- Brazil becomes the center of US logistical operation in Africa and Europe

 ### August 1942 - Brazil declares war on Italy and Germany

+### Bracero Program

+*Tens of thousands of contract workers come from Mexico to take up jobs as domestic & agricultural workers*

+- Ethnic enclaves of workers form
+- "Chicano" fusion culture forms
+- More interethnic marriages

+### Zoot-suit Riots (1943)

+*Sailors and policemen attacked Mexican-American youths wearing flamboyant clothing in Los Angeles*

 ---